percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 * association_id: An value that identifies a distinct DTLS association between an endpoint and the key distributor.
 * dtls_message: the content of the DTLS message received by the endpoint or to be sent to the endpoint.

-The "EndpointDisconect" message is defined as:
+The `EndpointDisconect` message is defined as:

 {align="left"}
 ```